Five folding treadmills lined up side by side for our best folding treadmills UK comparison

 JTX Sprint 7 folding treadmill

 It takes our top spot because it is the most complete machine here for people who genuinely run: the fastest, with a big deck, and backed by the strongest aftercare of the group, no subscription required to get the most from it.
 The trade-offs are honest ones of price and size.
 It is the most expensive treadmill on this list and stays fairly bulky even folded, so it is more machine than a casual walker needs.
+Our HOMETREADMILL5 code takes 5 percent off at the JTX checkout, bringing it to £1,091.55, which softens that a little.
 For committed runners who want something to keep for years, the performance, warranty and UK support make it the one we would choose.

 RunRank4.9 / 5